Theme 1: Engaging students and academics with online learning

 For Part 2

 Click the thumbnail for a short video by Dr Jon Guest introducing the Piazza discussion board platform.
 Try out Piazza for yourself via this link.
 The Access Code you need is given in the video.
+Prof Ralf Becker has also put together a 'top tips' for using discussion boards effectively.

 Dr Liliana Harding talks about bringing together asynchronous collaborative work and a live session for a final assessment in a European Economy module.